 Fact #1: During the Battle of Gettysburg, both commanders made their headquarters at the homes of widows.

 Two widows’ houses, located on Cemetery Ridge and Seminary Ridge, served as headquarters for both Gen. George Meade and Gen. Robert E. Lee.
 Meade made his headquarters at the home of Lydia Leister, a widow with six children.
 As the soldiers approached, Lydia left her home, returning after the battle to find her house severely damaged from iron and lead, and her yard dotted with dead horses.
 Gen. Lee made his headquarters at a stone house on Seminary Ridge along the Chambersburg Pike occupied by a 70 year-old widow, Mary Thompson.
 Mrs. Thompson remained in her home throughout the battle, despite its proximity to intense fighting.
-As of June 2014, the Leister House is safely within the holdings of the National Park Service while Mary Thompson’s home remains in private hands.
+As of June 2014, the Leister House is safely within the holdings of the National Park Service.
+In 2016, preservation efforts by the Civil War Trust brought the Mary Thompson House, and surrounding area back, to its 1863 appearance.

 Robert E. Lee stayed at the Mary Thompson House while he worried about J.E.B.
 Stuart's absence and cemented his battle plans.